Skip to content

 root@student-vm:~# man fstab

 This file maintains information about storage that needs to be available at boot time.
-Part of the boot process is to mount known filesystems so that the files and directories they contain will be available to the rest of the OS, software packages, and users of the system.
+Part of the boot process is to mount known filesystems so that the files and directories they contain will be available to the rest of the OS, software packages, and system users.

 root@student-vm:~# cp /etc/fstab /etc/fstab.orig